aimat-lab/gcnn_keras/training/results/README.md

 # Summary of Benchmark Training

-Note that these are the results for models within `kgcnn`, and that training is not always done with optimal hyperparameter when comparing with literature
+Note that these are the results for models within `kgcnn`, and that training is not always done with optimal hyperparameter, when comparing with literature.

 ## CoraLuDataset